Payment gateway data breach affects 1.7 million credit card owners

 In the notification sent to impacted clients, the company says that hackers had access to its network for nearly a year, between August 2023 and June 2024.

-Slim CD is a provider of payment processing solutions that enables businesses to access electronic and card payments via web-based terminals, mobile, or desktop apps.
+Slim CD is a provider of payment processing solutions.
+That enables businesses to access electronic and card payments via web-based terminals, mobile, or desktop apps.

 The firm first detected suspicious activity on its systems this year on June 15.
 During the investigation, the company discovered that hackers had gained access to its network since August 17, 2023.